nvminh162/nvminh162/README.md

  🌍 I'm based in Vietnamese

- 🔭 I graduated from Ho Chi Minh City University of Industry with GPA 3.2+
+ 🔭 I graduated from Ho Chi Minh City University of Industry

 </div>